400 Metre Pace

 Jared Deacon has produced a spreadsheet which allows you to determine your 400 metre split times based on performing the event in a similar way to the top international 400 metre athletes e.g. Johnson, Reynolds, Wariner, Watts, Lewis for the men and Freeman, Clark for the ladies.
 Select this link to view the spreadsheet and check your times.

-Jared was a member of the 400 metre relay squad who in 2002 won gold at the European Championships and Commonwealth Games.
+Jared was a member of the 400 metres relay squad who in 2002 won gold at the European Championships and Commonwealth Games.
 He was also a member of the UK 400 metre relay squad at the 2000 Olympics.

 100m split times from a 400m race result